eosio-eps/EEPs/EEPS/eep-7.md

 gmNgZGRkAIFXBqEFopc6760yugsVYWCA0YIwxgKjuxLSL6-mgmQA
 ```

-The above payload is a signing request for a transaction on EOS to perform the `voteproducer` action on the `eosio` contract.
+The above payload is a signing request for a transaction on the EOS blockchain to perform the `voteproducer` action on the `eosio` contract.
 The data contained within the action itself also specifies the proxy of `greymassvote`.

 Once decoded and inflated ([preview request](https://eosio.to/gmNgZGRkAIFXBqEFopc6760yugsVYWCA0YIwxgKjuxLSL6-mgmQA)) it will return the following data: